 A. SPECIAL GRANTS FUND

+A. OI EGIAL GRANTO I GILD

-As Reads Miscellaneous Revenue 1,061,256
+As Reads To: Miscellaneous Revenue 1,061,256

-To: Reads Miscellaneous Revenue 1,212,856
+Reads Miscellaneous Revenue 1,212,856

-As Reads To: Operating Expenses 450,197
+As Reads Operating Expenses 450,197

-Reads Operating Expenses 601,797
+To: Reads Operating Expenses 601,797

 conflict.
+SECTION 2.
+All resolutions or parts of resolutions in conflict herewith are hereby r epealed to the extent of such

 SECTION 3.
-All resolutions or parts of resolutions in conflict herewith are hereby.
-This resolution shall become effective on the fifth business day at action 4.03(d) of the City Charter of the City of Pensacola. ·
+This resolution shall become effective on the fifth business day afteursuant to Section 4.03(d) of the City Charter of the City of Pensacola. er adoption, unless otherwise

-Adopted d:

-Approve
+Adopted:

-President of City Council
+Approved : President of City Council

+Attest: .
+1951a57it of Oity Godffoli